stfxecutables/model_variance/drafts/details.md

 ### Data Perturbation

 As usual, significant digit perturbation has the most effect, but otherwise, differences in the gross EC distributions are subtle.
+For a paper, we should include data perturbation at the zeroth digit, but also another method below with greater strength (e.g. relative perturbation at 50%).

 | Global $\text{EC}$ | Global $\text{EC}_{\text{acc}}$ |
 |-----------|--------------------------|